Skip to content

 Bulk deletion occurs asynchronously

 Be aware that bulk deleting assets occurs asynchronously.
-The response on line 7 above will come back indicating the deleted assets; however, there can still be a delay before those assets are fully deleted in Atlan.
+The response above will come back indicating the deleted assets; however, there can still be a delay before those assets are fully deleted in Atlan.